László Batthyány-Strattmann: Death

-Beatification
+Veneration

 The beatification process was begun in 1944 as a joint effort of the Archbishop of Vienna (Austria) and the bishop of Szombathely (Hungary).
-The process became forgotten for some time afterwards, before it was taken up again in 1982 due to the initiative of the bishop of Eisenstadt (Austria), Stefan László.
+The process was interrupted for a time due to the political situation of the following decades.
+It was taken up again in 1982 due to the initiative of the bishop of Eisenstadt (Austria), Stefan László.
 On 11 July 1992 László Batthyány-Strattmann was declared a Venerable - a necessary step for beatification.
 He was beatified on 23 March 2003 by Pope John Paul II.

+The Franciscan monastery at Güssing has a shrine depicting the beatification of László Batthyány-Strattmann.

-Five years later, on 23 March 2008, the fifth anniversary of his beatification, the Dr. Ladislaus Batthyány-Strattmann confraternity of prayer for the canonization of the poor's doctor was invested by the archbishop of Vienna Christoph Cardinal Schönborn as a private association, being entitled under the justification of canon law.
+On 23 March 2008, the fifth anniversary of his beatification, the Dr. Ladislaus Batthyány-Strattmann confraternity of prayer for the canonization of the poor's doctor was invested by the archbishop of Vienna Christoph Cardinal Schönborn as a private association, being entitled under the justification of canon law.

+The hospital in Kormend is named for him.